Elements

 (ii) Movements between two notes such as wide oscillations and glides (glissandos), referred to as meend or jaaru in Indian music.

-Typically, music of most major genres consist of a mix of plain notes and moving notes.
-The impact of various types of movements applied to or between notes on human well being has not been isolated and studied thoroughly to date and therefore remains a barely understood concept.
-There is no doubt that it would be very difficult for most scholars to isolate the two and study the efficacy of each of these components but unless each type of movement applied to notes is studied exclusively and extensively, there will be unbridgeable gaps in our knowledge of Music Therapy as a whole.
-But given that moving notes translate to move hearts and even transform potentially dissonant passages into pleasing ones or vice versa, it is imperative to carry out multiple research projects in this area soon.
+The impact of various types of movements on human well being has not been isolated and studied thoroughly to date but unless they are, there will be unbridgeable gaps in our knowledge of Music Therapy as a whole.
+Given that moving notes translate to move hearts and even transform potentially dissonant passages into pleasing ones or vice versa, it is imperative to carry out multiple research projects in this area soon.

 Volume and Dynamics